IPCS INCHEM Home

 1,4-DICHLORO-2-NITROBENZENE ICSC: 1618

-The substance decomposes on heating producing toxic and corrosive fumes including hydrogen chloride and nitrogen oxides.
-Reacts with strong oxidants and bases
+Decomposes on heating.
+This produces toxic and corrosive fumes including hydrogen chloride and nitrogen oxides.
+Reacts with strong oxidants and bases.

 Boiling point: 261°C